sniperkit/snk.fork.fabric/README.md

 Virtual Threads are often spawned by "routers" ...

 This code package is less of a "here are some functions and objects.
 Use them."
 And more of a "here are some interfaces.
 Implement them."
 And this allows the package to behave more as a design guidance tool rather than a strict dependency.

+## Code Generator

+- Provide a small DSL that can be used to generate boilerplate for projects that will be using the `fabric` package.